How to Become a Software Tester With No Degree

 How do I get a test job with no experience?

-You will need skills, knowledge, and certification.
-Once you are done, you should start working as a freelancer.
-When you complete a couple of projects, you can start looking for a full-time job as a tester.
-Don’t forget that you need a CV that will help you and make you stand out from the crowd.
+You will need to know things, have skills, and get a certificate.
+Now that you're done, you should become an independent.
+You can start looking for a full-time job as a tester after you finish a few projects.
+Don't forget that you need a CV that makes you stand out.